CalumBeck/BSW-Data-Course/chapter3.md

 ---
-  title: "Analyse the data"
+  title: "Explore the data"
-  description: "In this chapter you will perform the main analysis work.
-This includes calculating the total sum of a column, transforming data and finding correlation between variables."
+  description: "Before any serious analytics can begin, it is important to understand your data better.
+We do this by performing Exploratory Data Analysis (EDA).
+A few of the available EDA methods will be covered in this chapter."
 ---

 ## Lets get some info!